What Components Are Included In a Roof Replacement?

 1. Wood Decking

 It is not uncommon for a new roof replacement to find soft or even rotten wood decking.
 Since the old roof that is being torn off is typically at least 12 to 20 years old.
-Whatever type and thickness of wood decking your home have currently, that is the materials that I recommend using to replace any soft or rotten wood decking.
+Whatever type and thickness of wood decking your home currently have.
+That are the materials that we recommend using to replace any soft or rotten wood decking.

 Most homes have OSB or CDX plywood sheets that come in 4 by 8 sheets and different thicknesses but the most common is a ½ inch thickness.